ducviet321/macrodata-refiner/README.md

 ![Macrodata Refinement Gameplay](gif2.gif)
 ![Macrodata Refinement Gameplay](gif1.gif)

-Fan-made game from the series Serverance on AppleTV.
+Fan-made game from the series Severance on AppleTV.
 The project was made in Godot 4.4 during weekend after I watched the season 2.
 Below is the "Instructions" in Lumon wording style.